ioccc-src/winner/2020/endoh1/README.md

 ./prog
 ```

 You will see a terminal-wide field of a minesweeper.
-Probe a cell by mouse click.
+Probe a cell by mouse
+click.

-If a cell turns out to have a mine (or not), the program determines whether its neighbors have a mine or not, and automatically probes (or flags) the cell.
+If a cell turns out to have a mine (or not), the program determines whether its
+neighbors have a mine or not, and automatically probes (or flags) the cell.

-##### Keyboard commands
+##### Keyboard commands:

 * `R`: new game (You can also click the smiley face at the top line.)
 * `Q`: quit

-#### Internal
+#### Internals:

 The program uses four types of local inference:

-#### Rule 1
+##### Rule 1:

-If the number of a cell is equal to the count of the flagged neighbors, all the unprobed neighbors are probed.
+If the number of a cell is equal to the count of the flagged neighbors, all the
+unprobed neighbors are probed.

 Example: